Digital card: Magnetic storage

 Incremental improvements from 1969 through 1973 enabled developing and selling implementations of what became known as the Universal Product Code (UPC).
 This engineering effort resulted in IBM producing the first magnetic striped plastic credit and ID cards used by banks, insurance companies, hospitals and many others.

-Initial customers included banks, insurance companies and hospitals, who provided IBM with raw plastic cards preprinted with their logos contact information and the data which was to be encoded and embossed on the cards.
-Manufacturing involved attaching the magnetic stripe to the preprinted plastic cards using the hot stamping process developed by IBM. and 1973.
+Initial customers included banks, insurance companies and hospitals, who provided IBM with raw plastic cards preprinted with their logos, along with a list of the contact information and data which was to be encoded and embossed on the cards.
+Manufacturing involved attaching the magnetic stripe to the preprinted plastic cards using the hot stamping process developed by IBM.

 Further developments and encoding standards

-IBM's development work, begun in 1969, still needed more work.
+IBM's development work, begun in 1969, but still needed more work.
 Steps required to convert the magnetic striped media into an industry acceptable device included: